phaserjs/phaser/README.md

 * Tiled Image Collection support is now available and has been added to the TilemapParser and Tilemap classes (thanks @asyed94 #1879)
 * Keyboard.addKeys is a practical way to create an object containing user selected hotkeys.
 For example: `addKeys( [Phaser.Keyboard.W, Phaser.Keyboard.S, Phaser.Keyboard.A, Phaser.Keyboard.D], [ 'up', 'down', 'left', 'right' ] );` would return an object containing the properties `up`, `down`, `left` and `right` that you could poll just like a Phaser.Key object. (thanks @Mourtz #1857)
 * TilemapLayer.resize allows you to resize a TilemapLayer.
 It will update the internal canvas object and corresponding texture dimensions (#1881)
+* Pointer button handling has been given an overhaul.
+It has the following new boolean properties: `leftButton`, `rightButton`, `middleButton`, `backButton`, `forwardButton` and `eraserButton`.
+So you can now easily check which buttons are active and build right or middle click support into your games.
+The Pointer object normalises these properties for you, regardless if they came from a MouseEvent or PointerEvent (thanks @youssefdetovernickr for the idea #1848)

 ### Updates